Shauqi/prostate-segmentation-unet/README.md

 # Prostate Segmentation using U-Net

-This project implements a U-Net model for the segmentation of prostate images.
-It is designed to demonstrate the effectiveness of U-Net architectures for medical image analysis tasks, particularly in segmenting complex structures from varied backgrounds.
+This repository contains the implementation of a U-Net model for prostate segmentation.
+The project includes data preprocessing, model training, evaluation, and inference scripts.

 ## Dataset